vosa53/karlbot/README.md

 firebase emulators:start --import data --export-on-exit data --project demo-test
 ```

-*Note: Or just use `/firebase-emulator/start-firebase-emulator.bat` in the case of Windows operating system.*
+*Alternative: Or just use `/firebase-emulator/start-firebase-emulator.bat` in the case of Windows operating system.*

 Build client:
 ```